hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   and blocking-versus-pipelined output equivalence; do not infer overlap merely from writes to shadow registers.
 - Calibrate tile selection and the performance model with PMU attribution.
-- Evaluate an AFU quantized-binary fast path after the vectorized general Spatz path is fully verified.
-Regor, not firmware, must prove identity input/output scaling and encode the route; the AFU candidate then computes saturating `lhs + rhs + bias`, where `bias = -lhs_zp - rhs_zp + output_zp`.
-The current YOLO320 inventory has 27 candidate commands (the 25 command 591--687 adds, plus commands 879 and 1134).
-Commands 864, 1055, 1464, 3902, 3904, 3905,
+- Implemented the initial AFU quantized-binary fast path after verifying the vectorized general Spatz path.
+Regor, not firmware, proves identity input/output scaling and encodes saturating `lhs + rhs + bias`, where `bias = -lhs_zp - rhs_zp + output_zp`; the existing `ADD_I8` RTL mode remains unchanged and a shadow `ADD_BIAS` CSR carries the extension.
+RTL lint, AFU unit tests at bias `110` and the lower supported bound `-382`, cross-ABI and trusted-firmware host tests, and a 128-byte cluster block test are byte-exact.
-  and 3906 retain the general quantized Spatz ADD/SUB path unless a separately justified general AFU pipeline is approved.
-Any AFU RTL extension requires explicit permission, lint, focused unit/block byte-exact tests, synthesis review for the 1 GHz target, and PMU comparison before cluster adoption.
+  The current YOLO320 inventory has 27 eligible commands (the 25 command 591--687 adds, plus commands 879 and 1134).
+Command 879 and the full eligible inventory still require compiler-generated cluster and PMU comparison before this path is considered fully adopted.
+Commands 864, 1055, 1464, 3902, 3904, 3905, and 3906 retain the general quantized Spatz ADD/SUB path unless a separately justified general AFU pipeline is approved.
 - Remove avoidable boundary conversions, materializations, repeated qparam/LUT staging, one-byte commands, and scalar loops from selected hot paths.
 - Add layer/tile-to-command-byte debug mapping and L2-traffic/command-count